Department of Justice

 Description of Department

-The jurisdiction of the Department of Justice of Lehmark is one of the more complex Government Departments and has the widest jurisdiction that extends over all Government Departments, however this jurisdiction is only focused around the Empires’ legal system and the Supreme Court.
+The Department of Justice of Lehmark is one of the more complex Government Departments and has the widest jurisdiction, however this jurisdiction is only focused around the Empires’ legal system and the Supreme Court.

 Contact the Department of Justice via email: LehmarkDOJ@gmail.com

 Supreme Court of Lehmark

 Chief Justice of the Supreme Court: Position Vacant - Apply here

 The Supreme Court of the Empire of Lehmark is one of the most important institutions of the Empire, it is responsible for dispensing Criminal and Civil Law as well as acting a Constitutional Decree Review Board.
 The Supreme Court is outlined in Article VI: Judicial Power of the Constitution.